What is Greece famous for? The mention of Greece conjures up images of beautiful Cycladic villages, sumptuous cuisine, and lively traditional dances.

-The sun bleached ruins of the Parthenon are arguably the most famous structure here.
-However, the Acropolis is actually quite a large complex consisting of a number of temples and ancient structures.
+The sun-bleached ruins of the Parthenon are arguably the most famous structure here.
+But the Acropolis is actually quite a large complex consisting of a number of temples and ancient structures.

 Look out for the Erechtheion.
-This was allegedly the place where the God Poseidon and the Goddess Athena had a battle to see who would be the ruling God of Athens.
+This was allegedly the place where the God Poseidon and the Goddess Athena had the battle to see who would be the ruling God of Athens.

 Visiting the Acropolis

 The Acropolis is a highlight of any Athens travel itinerary.
 You should dedicate at least half a day to exploring the site.
 Try to arrive as early as possible to avoid the crowds.